 Curating an eclectic gallery wall is the best way to create a vibe that stands out from the rest.

-Other items you can incorporate in the gallery can be anything from vintage movie posters, postcards, and even a set of earthy animal prints.
+Other items you can incorporate in the gallery include anything from vintage movie posters and postcards to a set of earthy animal prints.